Smith Township, Belmont County, Ohio: Geography

-No municipalities are located in Smith Township, although three unincorporated communities are located in the township: Jacobsburg in the southeast, Centerville Belmont County Ohio in the center, and Warnock in the north.
+No municipalities are located in Smith Township, although three unincorporated communities are located in the township: Jacobsburg in the southeast, Centerville in the center, and Warnock in the north.

 Name and history

 Smith Township was possibly named for William Smith, who built the first gristmill in the township about 1805.

 Statewide, the only other Smith Township is located in Mahoning County.

 In 1833, Smith Township contained a number of gristmills, saw mills, fulling mills, and carding machines.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.